 Milk Composition Assessment

 On PND16.5, we collected milk samples (~0.5mL) from the nursing dams.
 Briefly, we anesthetized the dam after two hours of separation from the pups by intraperitoneal injection of Ketamine (0.1275g/kg body weight).
 We then performed an intraperitoneal injection of oxytocin into the forelimb (2U/dam) to induce milk production.
 The dam’s nipples were manually squeezed to promote milk letdown, and the milk was collected into a 1.5 mL tube via gentle suction.
 After milking was complete, the dam was immediately sacrificed using isoflurane and a secondary measure of cervical dislocation.
 We then dissected the dam by a midline incision of the skin, extracted thoracic, abdominal and inguinal mammary glands.
-The lower mammary gland pads were weighed.
-A small section of the lower mammary glands was saved for paraffin embedding for histology while the rest remainder was snap frozen in liquid nitrogen and stored at -80C.
+The left and right lower mammary gland pads were weighed.
+A small section of the right lower mammary glands was saved for paraffin embedding for histology while the remainder was snap frozen in liquid nitrogen and stored at -80C for molecular studies.